NandanDesai/ZeroTube/README.md

 *A similar app already exists on Android platform which is extremely awesome.
 Link: https://github.com/TeamNewPipe/NewPipe

-This project should be a clear object-oriented appproach.
+This project should be a clear object-oriented approach.